New report slams China for 'systematic' oppression against Uyghurs | DW | 19.04.2021

 "According to official statistics, arrests in Xinjiang accounted for nearly 21% of all arrests in China in 2017, despite people in Xinjiang making up only 1.5% of the total population,” the report said.

-Additionally, evidence shows that local authorities in Xinjiang have used various ways to damage or destroy at least two thirds of mosques in Xinjiang.
+Additionally, evidence shows that local authorities in Xinjiang have used various methods to damage or destroy at least two-thirds of mosques in Xinjiang.
 Local authorities also implement a vast surveillance network across the region by collecting DNA samples, fingerprints, iris scans and blood types of Xinjiang residents between the age of 12 and 65.

-Experts say the growing evidence against China allows the international community to address the human rights violations in Xinjiang.
+Experts say that growing evidence against China allows the international community to address the human rights violations in Xinjiang.

 "Often when a genocide is occurring, you have counts of crimes against humanity also brought into the docket," Diamond told DW.